If you are not experienced enough, you will have a blotchy spray paint finish. What causes it, and how to fix it?

 - If needed, apply one more coat of paint.

-Usually, sanding down the affected spots fixes the problem.
-However, there are extreme cases where sanding can’t fix the problem.
 In such cases, the coating is often damp.
 The damp texture makes it impossible to touch up the blotched areas or sand down the wood.
 When this happens, you must remove and re-apply the finish.

-3. Remove The Entire Finish
+3. Remove the Entire Finish

 If nothing works, then remove the finish, find and fix the cause, prep the surface, and re-apply the finish.